Set-OutlookSignatures/Set-OutlookSignatures/docs/README.md

   - Examples: `202112150000-202112262359` for the 2021 Christmas season, `-:202202010000-202202282359` for a deny in February 2022
   - If the script does not run after a template has expired, the template is still available on the client and can be used.

 <br>Tags can be combined: A template may be assigned to several groups, e-mail addresses and time ranges, be denied for several groups, e-mail adresses and time ranges, be used as default signature for new e-mails and as default signature for replies and forwards - all at the same time.
+Simple add different tags below a file name, separated by line breaks (each tag needs to be on a separate line).

 ## 10.2.
 How to work with ini files
 1. Comments